deadfry42/deadfry42-linux-hyprland-dotfiles/README.md

  - open wofi with Super+R
  - open vinegar (roblox player flatpak) with Super+G
  - move workspaces 1-10 with Super+(1-9 & 0)
+ - scroll through workspaces with Super+MouseWheel
+ - kill apps with Super+X
+ - toggle floating on programs with Super+V
+ - close hyprland with Super+M
+ - do some funky resizing stuff with Super+P

 # installation
-install all required packages
-make sure hyprland opens
-place all of the dot files into your ~/.config folder
+use sddm for login manager (wayland session support) install all required packages make sure hyprland opens place all of the dot files into your ~/.config folder